When (and How) to Use Dog Probiotics & Prebiotics

 Probiotics can be beneficial for people looking to improve their digestive health–but the benefits of probiotics aren’t just for humans!
 There are plenty of natural probiotics for dogs (and cats, for that matter), and your furry friend might be a good candidate if they need a little digestive support.

-Dogs dealing with upset stomach and even a change in bowel movements can all benefit from using a supplement or dog food with probiotics.
+Dogs dealing with poor digestion, upset stomach, and even a change in bowel movements can benefit from using a supplement or dog food with probiotics.
+Let's learn about the benefits of probiotics for dogs and how to give them to your pet safely.

 How do dog probiotics work?